bucketfulofsunshine/baldurian-bar-hop/README.md

 ## CHANGELOG

-#### 20250104 - Nightly.

-* Added an option to drink with dwarves & win the *Dwarven Mug-on-a-Stick* - a unique mace with questionable origins.

-#### 20250830 - Nightly.
+#### 20250902 - Nightly.

-* Completely restructured the mod.
-Started on implementation of Fully Booked, Plot Twist & Dress to Distress.
+* Completed Fully Booked & Plot Twist.
+Three quests are now implented & can be completed.

 ## FUTURE PLANS

-* Add a contest or duet with a bard (if the player also has a Bard-class level).
-Or rest a moment to enjoy the music / heckle them instead.

-* A group of thieves are trying to smuggle crates of ale through the tavern.
+* *Liquid Assets*.
+A group of thieves are trying to smuggle crates of ale through the tavern.
 Assist them in their task or get them arrested.

-* An inn room is haunted by a former resident.
-Shamans can speak with the ghost and solve the mystery (IWD-2 callback).
+* *Room for One More*.
+An inn room is haunted by a former resident.
+Shamans can speak with the ghost & solve the mystery (IWD-2 callback).

-* Rats in a tavern cellar.
+* *Mice to Meet You*.
+Rats in a tavern cellar.
 The classic conundrum.
 Druids can talk to the rats & get them to move to greener pastures.

-* Master of Riddles.
+* *At Wit's End*.
 A mage claims to know more than all his peers combined.
 Challenge him to a duel of wits.

 * More mystery, more adventure, more...romance?